 - Making abortion safe and accessible to all women without exception.

 - Prohibiting religious pregnancy “clinics” from deceiving the public.
-I’m proud to have worked for Councilmember Trachtenberg in her successful effort to ban false advertising by such “Crisis Pregnancy Centers” in Montgomery County, which passed early in 2010.
+I’m proud to have worked for Councilmember Trachtenberg to ban false advertising by such “Crisis Pregnancy Centers” in Montgomery County, which passed early in 2010.
 A legal challenge is currently wending its way through federal court.

 - Comprehensive HIV prevention and treatment programs.